Financial support for Muslim students

 For 2012 entry undergraduates onwards, interest on student finance is charged at the rate of inflation plus 3% during the period of study.
 The interest rate then varies after graduation, between the rate of inflation only and inflation plus 3%, according to earnings.

-The government are introducing a new system of £10,000 postgraduate loans for Masters degrees for the 2016/17 academic year.
-The loans will be subject to a rate of interest (the rate of inflation plus 3%).
+The £10,000 postgraduate loans for Masters degrees will be subject to a rate of interest (the rate of inflation plus 3%).
 This interest will start to accrue from the date that you receive your first instalment.

 Islamic opinion is divided on whether 'inflation only' interest constitutes Riba.
 Some people believe that repaying exactly the same amount that was given as a loan is acceptable.
 Others believe that it is acceptable if the amount repaid has the same purchasing power as the amount that was originally borrowed (as in inflation-only based interest).

 The National Union of Students (NUS) and the Federation of Student Islamic Societies (FOSIS) have been working together to produce an alternative student finance system that is equitable for Muslim students and is acceptable under scriptural law.
 The government announced that Muslim students in England will be able to access an alternative student finance system which is compatible with Sharia law.
-The HE and Research Bill 2016 will permit the Secretary of State to award students the Sharia compliant product (neither grant or loan) but at the time of writing, this new system was being developed, however no date has yet been set for when this system will be available..
+The HE and Research Bill 2016 will permit the Secretary of State to award students the Sharia compliant product (neither grant or loan) but at the time of writing, no date has yet been set for when this system will be available.